-This page highlights new or changed functionality introduced in Genesys Info Mart 8.5.x releases that are part of 9.0, for features that are relevant to the topics discussed in the User's Guide.
+This page highlights new or changed functionality introduced in Genesys Info Mart 8.5.0 releases, for features that are relevant to the topics discussed in the User's Guide.
 For more information about these and other new features, see the New in Release 8.5.0 page in the Deployment Guide.